52inc/android-52Kit/README.md

 See [here](https://github.com/52inc/android-52Kit/tree/master/library/src/main/java/com/ftinc/kit/adapter) for Subclassed List and Recycler Adapters that make it easier to build list views

+### Pre-built layout files
+Pre-built layouts for common list item configurations includeing, one line, two line, and three line items with and without avatars.

 ## Including in your project

 Include this line in your gradle build file: